nagypet/keycloakstudy/README.md

   }
 ```

-Although I did not use this because it prevents the idle-state of the session from being monitored.
+Although I did not use this approach, because it prevents the idle-state of the session from being monitored.
 When someone does not use the application, after a set timeout (`SSO Session Idle` setting in the Keycloak client), the session becomes invalid and the frontend no longer sends the token to the backend.
 In this case, the backend returns a 401 response.

 ### Steps